barnex/jit/README.md

   x   1
 ```

 For simplicity, we use Go's built-in parser (package `go/parser`).
 However, we transform the Go AST into our own representation, to stay independent of `go/ast`'s internal details.

-Our AST's nodes are of type `expr`, an interface implemented by the concrete types
+Our AST's nodes are of type `expr`, an interface implemented by the concrete types:

 ```
 variable